mikesprague/my-start-page/README.md

 # My Start Page

-Minimalist open source new tab extension for Chrome (no analytics or 3rd party tracking scripts used)
+Minimalist open source new tab extension (no analytics or 3rd party tracking scripts used)

 ## About